Home / Composition 2 / Class Consciousness of Economic classes

 What is Conspicuous Consumption

-- Most examples of Conspicuous Consumption concern rich people showing off their expensive items such as clothes, cars, and houses.
+- 20th century examples of Conspicuous Consumption concern rich people showing off their expensive items such as clothes, cars, and houses.

 - However, Conspicuous Consumption occurs when anyone's status with an in-group(of any economic level) sets them apart from others.